 Restore from Linux, Unix and Other File Systems

-The restore from Linux, Unix and other file systems method helps you restore files from Linux, Solaris, BSD, Novell Storage Services, Unix and Mac machines.
+The method of restore from Linux, Unix and other file systems helps you restore files from backups or replicas of Linux, Solaris, BSD, Novell Storage Services, Unix and Mac workloads.
 For the list of supported OSes and file systems, see Platform Support.

 You can restore files to the original or new location, access restored files using FTP or launch application item restore for the files.
 For more information, see Finalize Restore.